microsoft/xlang/design_notes/XDN01 - A Strategy for Language Interoperability.md

 ## Abstract

-This design note describes the goals and guiding principles of the Xlang project.
+This design note describes the goals and guiding principles of the xlang project.
 This document is aspirational: It describes the project and its features as it has been envisioned.
 Some of the features or characteristics described have not yet been implemented yet.

 ## Overview

-Xlang is a system that enables a component written in any supported language to be callable from any other supported language using object oriented programming constructs.
-Components are written using natural and familiar code in the implementation language and clients invoke those components using constructs familiar to the language that they are consuming the component from.
-Xlang projections use metadata that describes the component's interface to translate from one language to another using a common binary interface.
+xlang is a system that enables a component written in any supported language to be callable from any other supported language using object oriented programming constructs.
+Components are written using natural and familiar code in the implementation language and clients invoke those components using constructs familiar to the language that they are consuming the component from. xlang projections use metadata that describes the component's interface to translate from one language to another using a common binary interface.

 This project is based on an approach originally developed for Windows 8 called the Windows Runtime.
 The project adopts many concepts from that work, enabling language interoperability on numerous operating systems beyond the Windows family.